Linux System Administrator

 Required Skill/Ability 3:

-Proficiency with research software tools with the ability to write scripts in BASH and Python as well as to read and work within a MATLAB environment.
+Proficiency with research software tools with the ability to write scripts in BASH and Python.

 Required Skill/Ability 4:

-Ability to work directly and proactively with the systems Architect to anticipate and develop strategic plans for infrastructure growth and development.
+Ability to work with the systems Architect to anticipate and develop strategic plans for infrastructure growth and development.

 Required Skill/Ability 5: